 Visited the Ecuadorian Amazon in 2018, observed firsthand the Chevron-Texaco waste pits which leach deadly chemicals into the local drinking water, and calls on Chevron to "do the right thing."

 Nobel Laureates Statement

 29 Nobel Prize Laureates challenge Chevron's action against attorney who defends Ecuadorian pollution victims.

 The Special Meeting proposal discusses the risk of Ecuadorian liability and the need for greater shareholder voice.

-The Independent Chair proposal highlights how lack of independent oversight may be contributing to Ecuador crisis.
+The Independent Chair proposal highlights how lack of independent oversight may contribute to the Ecuador crisis & climate risk.

 of presenters and issues for